GrappleGQL/gatsby-source-wagtail/README.md

 ### Page Router
-This source plugin provides an easy to use router that maps a Django model to a specifc Gatsby template.
+This source plugin provides an easy to use router that maps a Django model to a specific Gatsby template.
 Simply pass a JSON map like so to the function in your `gatsby-node.js`.
 This router also adds Wagtail Preview to your Gatsby site automagically!
 Now just point your backend to your Gatsby site and everything will work: [How to link Wagtail & Gatsby](LINK TO BACKEND DOCS).

-This maps a Django model with Contentype of `home.BlogPage` to a template located at `./src/templates/blog.js`
+This maps a Django model with ContentType of `home.BlogPage` to a template located at `./src/templates/blog.js`

 ```js
 const { createWagtailPages } = require("gatsby-source-wagtail/pages.js")